impactdialing/impactdialing/README.md

 Clean up phantom sessions by locating the session id at `/admin/state` then open up a rails console and call `end_session` on the 'phantom' CallerSession instance.

 # Impact Dialing Client (callveyor)

+To test and build callveyor requires Node.js 0.10.x.
+After installing, `cd` into `callveyor` and run `npm install && bower install` to install dependencies.

 Tests run on karma, jasmine and grunt.
 Use `grunt test` to run continuously in Firefox, Safari and Chrome.